43 Different Types of Hot Peppers to Grow This Season

 Habanero Red is a riper version of the habanero pepper, known for its increased sweetness.

 This pepper is also known as Lucifer’s Dream.
-These small, fruity, rippled, red peppers resemble Habaneros, except they are red instead of orange.
+These small, fruity, rippled, red peppers resemble habaneros, except they are red instead of orange.
 They are a favorite in Caribbean dishes, and they are sizzling hot!

 350,000-750,000